shachar-xor/repo-convergence/README.md

 This repo comes along-side "Repo Convergence" presentation.

-The object of this repo is to demostrate a monorepo of a c/c++ multi-platform project, and other topics talked about in the presentation.
+This repo was created to demostrate a monorepo of a c/c++ multi-platform project, and other topics talked about in the presentation.

+The power-point file of the presentation is in the repository, [click here to download it](https://github.com/shachar-xor/repo-convergence/raw/main/Repo_Convergence.pptx)

 ## Compilation instructions